Do you want to start a business with no money?

 Make it public.

-Don’t keep it a secret.
+Starting a business with no money means that you have to work hard to get the word out.
+Don’t keep your business a secret.
 Tell as many people as you can.
 Call your friends.
 Explain it to your family members.
 Make it public.
 Telling people will help you in several ways.
 For starters, it will give you extra energy.
-In addition, it might help you land some of your first customers.
+More importantly, it might help you land some of your first customers.
 People in your network could make valuable introductions.

 Ask for help.

+You might be thinking “I want to start my own business with no money, but I don’t know what to do.”
 Nobody can succeed alone.
 Especially, if you are starting a business with no money you will need all the help you can get.
+Reach out to small business owners.
+Many of them started their business with little or no money.

 Asking for help can help you several ways:

-- Some people in your network might be entrepreneurs who could give you some pointers about starting your business.
+- Some people in your network might be entrepreneurs who could give you some pointers about starting a business with no money.

 - A friend, family member, or coworker could teach you skills you don’t have.